Thefolle/SdpProject/README.md

 4. StreetSplinePlacerSystem;
 5. SemaphoreStateAssignerSystem.

-The remaining systems run without any specific order.
+The remaining systems, in charge of performing the simulation, run without any specific order.

 ## Last considerations